-What are the benefits of the Agile approach to make it worth applying?
-The agile development model is particularly useful when it comes to making your product SDLC, e.g. the software development life cycle or process in simple words, highly collaborative, iterative, and cyclic.
+What are the benefits of the Agile approach to software development to make it worth applying?
+This development model is handy when making your product SDLC, i.e., the software development life cycle or process.
+In simple words, it’s highly collaborative, iterative, and cyclic.

 How Agile Process Works

 The Agile development methodology is a type of project management process.
 Although companies mainly use it for software development, it can also be applied in other areas.
 It best suits wherever demands and solutions evolve through a collaborative effort of various team members.

 An Agile software development team knows and understands how to self-organize and how to measure software development metrics of their productivity.
 Hence, they are cross-functional, meaning they may be working on several aspects of a project at once to try and attain a goal within a designated time frame.

 Agile development, in turn, is a time-boxed, iterative approach to software delivery divided into the usual software dev process stages and then into sprints.

 When used correctly, it allows building the software incrementally from the beginning of a project.
 Rather than trying to deliver the finished product in a mad rush, it is a slow and deliberate endeavor.
 Agile software development methodology requires both precision and patience.

 Agile development is a modern and iterative approach to software development that emphasizes flexibility, collaboration, and customer satisfaction.
 It was formalized in 2001 with the creation of the Agile Manifesto, which outlines the key principles and values that guide Agile teams.

 The Agile Manifesto highlights four main values:

 Agile development prioritizes people and their interactions over rigid processes and tools.
 This approach emphasizes effective communication, teamwork, and problem-solving to create a positive and productive environment.